Edgeryders-Participio/participio-website-brief/README.md

 # Participio website brief

 A website to present the projects collected and funded by the Participio project.
 Most of the content on the site will be retrieved from the Edgeryders Discourse platform by querying specific tags.
-This way of using Discourse as a CMS for websites has been done on two previous occasions, Edgeryders [Culture Squad](https://culturesquad.org/) ([Git repo](https://github.com/Edgeryders-Participio/culturesquad-site)) and [Internet of Humans](https://internetofhumans.eu/) ([Git repo](https://github.com/Edgeryders-Participio/NGI)).
+This way of using Discourse as a CMS for websites has been done before, for the [Edgeyrders Festival](https://festival.edgeryders.eu/), [NGI Exchange](https://exchange.ngi.eu/) project, and [Wellbeing in Europe](https://wellbeing.edgeryders.eu/) project.

-Both Culture Squad and Internet of Humans use a cache api at api.particip.io which caches content to not be restricted to the rate limits of the Discourse API.
-Any JSON response can be retrieved using this pattern: "api.particip.io/get-data?endpoint=http://edgeryders.eu/tags/webcontent-culturesquad-member"
+These sites get their content dynamically from the Edgeryders.eu Discourse, through a custom built middleware caching app ([code on GitHub](https://github.com/edgeryders/edgeryders-now-api) and hosted at https://edgeryders.herokuapp.com.
+This new website for the participio project should also use this cache app.
+For now, fork the Edgeryders Now app, modify it and host it separately and then we will then merge changes into the main repo once it's done.

 ## Site sections